Grover Cleveland Alexander: St. Louis Cardinals

 In spite of all this, Alexander gave Chicago several successful years and won another pitching triple crown in 1920.
 Tiring of his increasing drunkenness and insubordination that was often directly related to his epilepsy, the Cubs sold him to the Cardinals in the middle of the 1926 season for the waiver price.
 The Cubs manager, Joe McCarthy, supposedly said that even with Alexander, the Cubs had finished last the previous season, "...and if they finished last again, I'd rather it was without him."

 The Cardinals won the National League pennant that year and met the New York Yankees in the World Series, where Alexander pitched complete game victories in Games 2 and 6.
 According to teammate Bob O'Farrell in The Glory of Their Times, after the game six victory, Alexander got drunk that night and was still feeling the effects when he was sent out to pitch the next day in Game 7.
 Alexander came into the game in the seventh inning after starter Jesse Haines developed a blister, with the Cardinals ahead 3–2, the bases loaded and two out.
 Facing Yankee slugger Tony Lazzeri, Alexander struck him out and then held the Yankees scoreless for two more innings to preserve the win and give St. Louis the championship.
 The final out of the 7th game was made when Babe Ruth tried to steal second base.

 Return to Phillies

-He had one last 20-win season for the Cardinals in 1927, but his continued drinking ended his career.
+He had one last 20-win season for the Cardinals in 1927, but his continued drinking brought his career to a close.
 After a brief return to the Phillies in 1930, he left the major leagues.